 Now: Step-by-step Guide to Creating your Blog on BlogSpot:

-To make your free blog site, visit to www.BlogSpot. com and login with your Google account.
-If you don’t have a very Google (gmail) account, create one at no cost.
+To make your free blog site, visit www.BlogSpot. com and log in with your Google account.
+If you don’t have a very Google (Gmail) account, create one at no cost.

-For the first time end user, you will see an choice to use the identity from ones Google Plus profile, or you may use your limited BlogSpot profile.
+For the first time end user, you will see a choice to use the identity from one’s Google Plus profile, or you may use your limited BlogSpot profile.
 I recommend using your Google Plus page.

 Once you are logged in, click on the new blog or click this link to directly go to generate a free blog.

 The first thing you need to do is add a name and select your domain name.

 Avoid using your name because of the domain name, and instead, use some generic domain name that you can brand later with your customized domain.